 While traders can buy and sell Dogecoin like any cryptocurrency on mainstream exchanges like Coinbase, it does not have the buzzing hive of developer activity and use in businesses that others do.
 That’s slowly starting to change.

 More than 240,000 people have signed a Change.org petition aimed at getting Amazon to start accepting the coin.
 While that request hasn’t gotten much traction, there are some businesses that have decided to start accepting it as a means of payment.

-The NBA basketball team owned by tech billionaire, occasional crypto investor, and Shark Tank host Mark Cuban is not afraid of the occasional stunt to get attention.
-In March, the basketball team said in an official statement that it would be accepting Dogecoin for both tickets and merchandise.
-In his inimitable fashion, Cuban explained the reasoning for the decision:
+The NBA basketball team, owned by billionaire Mark Cuban, is not afraid of the occasional stunt to get attention.
+In March 2021, the basketball team said in an official statement that it would be accepting Dogecoin for both tickets and merchandise.
+Cuban explained the reasoning for the decision:

 “The Mavericks have decided to accept Dogecoin as payment for Mavs tickets and merchandise for one very important, earth-shattering reason, because we can!
 Because we can, we have chosen to do so.
 We have chosen to do so because sometimes in business you have to do things that are fun, engaging and hopefully generate a lot of PR.
 So we will take Dogecoin, today, tomorrow and possibly forever more.
 For those of you who would like to learn more about Dogecoin we strongly encourage you to talk to your teenagers who are on TikTok and ask them about it.
 They will be able to explain it all to you”

 There are some other sports teams that accept cryptocurrencies, too, like the NBA’s Sacramento Kings, the NFL’s Tennessee Titans, the NHL’s San Jose Sharks, and MLB’s Oakland Athletics.